Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 ## Website
 Check out the **Café sûr le pont** bridgebuilders [Website](http://bridgebuilders.io/) and [Youtube](https://www.youtube.com/channel/UCSpsGKOkl1xNM2VKTeu4Mmg) channel.

-## Summary Keywords
-The SUMMARY KEYWORDS from this meetings transcript :

-## Speakers

 ## Café sûr le pont intro:
 **Café sûr le pont** (*Coffee on the bridge*) is the very first iteration of an open call to discuss highly relevant topics in regard to the Cardano Voltaire Era.
 In particular, to talk about the evolution of the community, possibilities, visions, and ideas.